 With this knowledge at hand and notifications set, workflows can be designed to notify the relevant managers and recommend programs to counter the possibility of turnover.
 Based on previous success rates, certain managers may opt to engage in programs to try to retain their top talent.

 Or if a decision is made to cut losses on a particular worker and let them churn, the leader could open a headcount to recruit replacements, based on an ideal profile that was created using a knowledge graph.

 Organizations are all at different stages on their analytics maturity journey, with a third still using ad hoc reports that point users back at what happened, instead of guiding their future actions.
 One way to thwart this is for companies to start their people analytics journey with the most pressing business questions and evolve their analytics maturity from there.
 Those that are “more mature in workforce metrics are more likely to be effective at sensing internal and external changes and trends,” according to Deloitte.

 Successful companies know that this kind of investment in HR analytics will help build a more effective, empowered, and engaged workforce.
 When HR and people teams begin to make data-driven decisions based on employee-related data, then they will add value and transformational change that will surely impact the business.

-Sharron Malaver is head of enterprise marketing at Sisense.
-With over 20 years of experience in B2B enterprise software, Sharron is passionate about helping organizations understand how they can solve their most pressing challenges and deliver better business outcomes with cutting-edge products.
+Former Sisenser Sharron Malaver has over 20 years of experience in B2B enterprise software.
+She is passionate about helping organizations understand how they can solve their most pressing challenges and deliver better business outcomes with cutting-edge products.